-On January 15, 2009, then-Secretary of State Condoleezza Rice and UAE Foreign Minister Abdullah bin Zayed Al Nahyan signed the text of a proposed bilateral agreement on peaceful nuclear cooperation.
-13 Under the Atomic Energy Act of 1954 (AEA), all significant nuclear cooperation with other countries requires a peaceful nuclear cooperation agreement.
+Under the Atomic Energy Act of 1954 (AEA), all significant nuclear cooperation with other countries requires a peaceful nuclear cooperation agreement.
 Such agreements, which require congressional approval, are "framework" agreements which set the terms of reference and provide authorization for cooperation.
 The AEA includes requirements for an agreement's content, presidential determinations, and other supporting information to be submitted to Congress, conditions affecting the implementation of an agreement once it takes effect, as well as procedures for Congress to consider and approve the agreement (see "Nuclear Cooperation Agreements, Approval Process, and Proposed Changes" below).
 The agreement would enter into force on the date when the two governments "exchange diplomatic notes informing each other that they have completed all applicable requirements."

-According to the proposed U.S.-UAE agreement, the two countries "intend to cooperate" in a variety of nuclear activities, including:
+According to the proposed U.S.-UAE agreement, the two countries "intend to cooperate" on a variety of nuclear activities, including